 Alright that was the last screen that needed your input to configure Windows 8, now the wizard will finish the installation.
 Also while the wizard completes the install, you’ll see an animated demo where Microsoft shows you how to start using the new operating system, pretty basic, but good information for first timers.
 When you see the new Start screen that means that the installation has been completed successfully.

-Subscribing to our newsletter not only get you the best tech articles everyday, but it also has its perks.
-Join our newsletter today and get a chance to win a full copy of Stellar Phoenix - Windows Data Recovery version 6 software.
-This recovery tool is a $99 value and you get it for free.
+Subscribe to our newsletter today and get a chance to win a copy of WinX DVD Ripper Platinum (we have 5 licenses to giveaway).
+This is a DVD rip software that is a $39.95 value and you get it for free.
 Make sure to read this article to learn more about the software and the rules to participate.
 Good luck!

 We hate spam as much as you!
 Unsubscribe any time.